Aly Hindy

-Aly Hindy is the Imam of the Salaheddin Islamic Centre in Toronto, Ontario, Canada once called "Toronto's million-dollar radical mosque” by the National Post.
+Aly Hindy is the Imam of the Salaheddin Islamic Centre in Toronto, Ontario.

 Career

 Hindy immigrated to Canada in 1975 after graduating in Engineering from Ain Shams University in Cairo, Egypt.
 He spent the next four years studying at the University of Western Ontario, where he received his Doctorate in structural engineering.
 He worked for Stone & Webster for two years, before starting his 21-year career as a safety engineer for Ontario Hydro.